For Women Over 30, There May Be A Better Choice Than The Pap Smear

 For most women under 65, a visit to the gynecologist often includes an unpleasant necessity: a Pap smear to check for cervical cancer risk.

-The test involves letting a doctor or nurse scrape cells from the back of the cervix which are visually inspected for signs of abnormality.
+The test involves letting a doctor or nurse scrape cells from the back of the cervix, which are visually inspected for signs of abnormality.

-There's a simpler way to screen for cervical cancer risk, by directly testing for the human papillomavirus or HPV, which causes 99 percent of cervical cancer.
-A study published in JAMA Tuesday suggests that method might be preferable for women aged 30 and over.
+There's a simpler way to screen for cervical cancer risk, by directly testing for the human papillomavirus, or HPV, which causes 99 percent of cervical cancer.
+A study published in JAMA Tuesday suggests that method might be preferable for women age 30 and over.

-The FDA approved the first HPV test in 2014, which tests vaginal and cervical secretions (which can be gathered with a swab) for the presence of the HPV virus.
+The FDA in 2014 approved the first HPV test, which tests vaginal and cervical secretions (which can be gathered with a swab) for the presence of HPV.

-The new study, called the HPV FOCAL trial, compared the HPV test to traditional Pap smear screening among 19,000 Canadian women over four years.
+The new study, called the HPV FOCAL trial, compared the HPV test with traditional Pap smear screening among 19,000 Canadian women over four years.
 It adds to a body of research suggesting that HPV testing might be more accurate.

 "In our world this study is going to be a pretty big deal, in a good way," says Dr. Kathleen Schmeler, a gynecologic oncologist at the University of Texas MD Anderson Cancer Center.

-Schmeler says that in the U.S., it's been hard to justify replacing the Pap smear with the HPV test because there's not been a head-to-head comparison until now.
+Schmeler says that in the U.S., it has been hard to justify replacing the Pap smear with the HPV test because there has not been a head-to-head comparison until now.

 The issue is not resolved.
 Some are still skeptical of relying on HPV testing alone, and co-testing, or using both the HPV test and a Pap smear, is still the standard.